 Capital improvement outlays cover both the design and construction costs associated with capital improvement projects that exceed the Authority's \$10,000 capitalization limit and develop or add to a capital asset.
 Engineering, Planning and other staff time that is directly related to the design or construction of these projects is included in the cost of the capital improvement.
-Throughout 2017, the Authority spent nearly \$7.5 million on capital improvement projects within the Metropark system.
-This was a 3.4 million dollar increase compared with the amount spent in 2016.
-The vast majority of 2017 projects continue to relate to the 3-R's type projects (repair, renovate and replace) in accordance with the Board of Commissioner approved revised Five-Year Plan.
+During 2018, the Authority added a capital projects fund and spent nearly \$2.1 million on capital projects within the Metropark system.
+This was a 5.4 million dollar decrease compared with the amount spent in the 2017 general fund.
+The vast majority of 2018 projects continue to relate to the 3-R's type projects (repair, renovate and replace) in accordance with the Board of Commissioner approved revised Five-Year Plan.
 These projects enhanced the Authority's recreational facilities offered the public in terms of park roads, hike/bike trails, parking lots, buildings, utilities, landscaping, golf courses, and other improvements.
-Many of the more significant 2017 capital improvement projects have been previously highlighted under the MAJOR INITIATIVES section of this report.
+Many of the more significant 2018 capital projects have been previously highlighted under the MAJOR INITIATIVES section of this report.

 Equipment having an individual value in excess of \$5,000 is capitalized.
-During 2017, a total of \$2,801,066 was spent equipping the Metroparks system, down from the 2016 amount of \$3,089,427.
-Auto and truck acquisitions totaled approximately \$885,000.
-Heavy equipment (mowers, tractors, golf cars, etc.) purchases accounted for approximately \$1,795,000. \$88,000 of purchases related to other equipment such as a two snowmakers, a voyageur canoe and inflatable aquatic equipment.
+During 2018, a total of \$1,836,785 was spent equipping the Metroparks system, down from the 2017 amount of \$964,281.
+Auto and truck acquisitions totaled approximately \$878,000.
+Heavy equipment (mowers, tractors, golf cars, etc.) purchases accounted for approximately \$769,000. \$190,000 of purchases related to other equipment such as pontoon boat, a walk in freezer and other equipment.